Can you imagine working in a flexible career where you can decide how many hours to work and how much money to make?

 Here are some pros and cons of being a real estate agent:

-Pros: In South Carolina, you can complete the required training and get licensed in a matter of months.
+Pros: In South Carolina, you can complete the required education, training, and get licensed in a matter of months.

 Cons: There’s an investment of time, effort and money before licensure, more after you are licensed, and no income guarantees.